taybur43/istio_sample/README.md

-# istio_sample repo is collected from orginal istio repo just to have conveniency in practecing the sample applications
+# istio_sample repo is collected from orginal istio repo just to have conveniency in practising the sample applications

 # Istio Samples